konstructio/kubefirst/docs/kubefirst/gitlab/argocd.md

 ![](../../img/kubefirst/gitops/registry.png)

-Each of these yaml files will include details regarding the application's source, destination, and helm configuration overrides.
+Each of these yaml files will include details regarding the application's source, destination, and Helm configuration overrides.

 ## Applying changes in ArgoCD